 For the sweet centerpieces, I used the leftover tulle from the tutu to make pompoms and hot glued them to sticks.
 I also used my Cricut to cut out the 1’s and hot glued them to sticks also, using the same purple glitter cardstock.
 We used a variety of glass jars; two different sized mason jars and one Starbucks glass jar.
 They turned out so cute!

 The My First Birthday keepsake I made using Canva.
-I got the idea from Pinterest.
+I got the idea from Pinterest but I’ve included a link to one that you can get personalized from Etsy in case you don’t want to design it yourself.
 The monogrammed canvas with the flowers was made by my daughter Emily.
 It is part of a gift for Hope.
 She also made a beautiful floral chandelier/mobile for her.
 I’ll link to it as soon as she gets her post ready.

-To make the Rice Krispies, that my nephew Brandon, couldn’t stop eating click here.
-They were so yummy!
+To make the Rice Krispies, that my nephew Brandon couldn’t stop eating click here.
+They were so yummy and I had lots of help making them!

 Every princess needs a tutu!
 This one is light and delicate.
-I wish the colors would have shown up better, but we didn’t bring my daughter’s lighting kit to the party.
+I wish the colors would have shown up better in the photo, but we didn’t bring my daughter’s lighting kit to the party.
 Not a good idea with little ones running around.
-It was made with pink, green and lavender tulle and gold ribbon.
+It was made with pink, green, and lavender tulle and gold ribbon.
 She loved it and couldn’t stop playing with it!
-The best part is, when she’s ready for to wear it, all she has to do is adjust the ribbon and tie.
+The best part is, when she’s ready to wear it, all she has to do is adjust the ribbon and tie.
 Princess perfection!
 For the DIY click here.

 I couldn’t resist a picture of those sweet hands in her smash cake.
 I think it might be my favorite picture.
 First birthdays are so sweet and precious.
 We wanted to make her’s just as sweet and delicate as she is.
 Happy 1st birthday Hope!